rebecca-weiss/DS5010-final/README.md

 The class combination_statistics has many similar function.
 However, this function takes in lists of specified combinations of state names and will output the statistical values for these unique combinations.

-Additionally, we use various functions in order to visually display the data in the form of maps and charts.
+Additionally, various functions are available to visually display the data in the form of maps and charts.

 ## Examples of Use